 - Serve hot.
 This can probably be kept in the fridge and reheated, although I haven't ever had any left to try that with.
 I'm guessing it's probably best freshly made.

 Amount Per Serving: Calories: 142Total Fat: 11gSaturated Fat: 2.9gTrans Fat: 0gUnsaturated Fat: 7.4gCholesterol: 10mgSodium: 321mgCarbohydrates: 6.4gFiber: 1.7gSugar: 2.6gProtein: 5.6g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This simple-to-make summer squash dish is perfect for any low-glycemic or low-carb eating plan, including Keto.
 For the original South Beach Diet be sure to use a moderate amount of cheese and pesto, since both are high in saturated fat.

 Use Zucchini Recipes or Side Dishes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 This recipe was first posted in 2008.
-It was updated with better photos and a recommendation for basil pesto in 2017 and was last updated in 2021.
+It was updated with better photos and a recommendation for basil pesto in 2017 and was last updated with more information in 2022.